Before we begin. A disclaimer.

 For the first and only time in my life, university was useful, as I had to use:

-I won't bore you to death here, but you can read about the story and tech here.
+I won't bore you to death here, but the tech was very complex.

 I didn't have the intention of making money off of it.